xmartlabs/xmartlabs.github.io/_posts/2020-08-08-sign-in-with-apple-with-swiftui.md

 *Sign in with Apple* provides multiple benefits to current app users as we have discussed, so at a certain point some app users would be interested in start using Sign in with Apple over its current authentication system.
 Before iOS 14, there wasn't a simple way to do so, normally we ended up losing their account information or having a duplicated user.

 iOS 14 introduced a new API to help users migrate to Sign in with Apple.
-This new API provides you the support for adding your custom UI in case any custom security verification needs to be completed before asking for a Sign in with Apple credential.
+This new API provides you with the support for adding your custom UI in case any custom security verification needs to be completed before asking for a Sign in with Apple credential.

 ## Aspects to keep in mind